ggurjar333/NFL-Stats/README.rst

 * `Sports Radar <https://www.sportsradar.com/>`__

-This allows us to acquire accurate data and perform insightful statistical analysis.
+It allows to acquire accurate data and perform insightful statistical analysis.

 What are the python packages used?
 -----------------------------